ammarhz/vue-learning/README.md

 ## Added conversion method to convert first letter of the name to uppercase

 ## Name also will show after successful sign up in the heading

+## Added resetForm method in signup and login form